RoueC/portfolio/README.md

 3. Asset gathering - acquire images and create different sizes for optimisation.
 Write captions and descriptions.

-4. Coding - selecting appropriate classes and funtions to achieve the desired design and functinality.
+4. Coding - selecting appropriate classes and funtions to achieve the desired design and functionality.
 This project required the use of bootstrap, css variables and CSS/JS libraries.
+Lectures, online resources, and tutorials have been valuable in this phase.

 5. Validation - adjust and edit code to pass Mark-up and CSS validation.
 Modify code to adhere to Web Accessibility Evaluation Tool.

 ## Challenges: